Last Updated on September 24, 2024

 Who says that you have to compost the toothbrush as soon as it’s no longer fit to clean teeth? (remember that question we’re supposed to ask ourselves?)

 Old toothbrushes work great to scrub all sorts of small spaces.
-Especially handy to get into the nooks and crannies of a safety razor.
+They’re especially handy to get into the nooks and crannies of a safety razor.

 method two: